Clinical Placement

 Clinical experience is integral to any nursing curriculum, and at USC, we prioritize hands-on learning because it provides our students with the confidence and skills they need to succeed as family nurse practitioners (FNPs).

-Explore the Nursing@USC clinical placement process — how to prepare, where you will practice, who you will learn from during rotations and what skills you will gain by completion.
+Explore the online Master of Science in Nursing’s clinical placement process — how to prepare, where you will practice, who you will learn from during rotations and what skills you will gain by completion.

 How Does the Placement Process Work?

-Prior to your first clinical rotation, you will meet with a member of the Nursing@USC clinical placement team, who will provide an overview of the placement experience and relevant policies.
+Prior to your first clinical rotation, you will meet with a member of the online Master of Science in Nursing’s clinical placement team, who will provide an overview of the placement experience and relevant policies.

-Our clinical placement team will work with you to secure placement sites in or near your community.
+Our clinical placement team will work with you to secure placement sites within 100 miles of your location.
 We screen all sites, with the goal of matching students with settings that provide diverse primary care clinical experiences.
 While you may request a site, that placement location cannot be guaranteed.

 The University of Southern California’s School of Nursing recommends that students stay up to date with their COVID-19 and annual influenza vaccinations.
 Students may elect to submit declination forms to the Student Health Center to remain compliant for their health; however, please be aware that most placement sites require these vaccinations, and students must show proof of their vaccination status.
 If you choose to decline these vaccinations, it may impact your ability to secure a placement at a clinical site as an increasing number of facilities are not accepting students who are not fully vaccinated.
 For more information on USC’s COVID-19 vaccination policy, please visit this COVID-19 Vaccination Program page.